hannah-rackley/In-Your-Fridge/README.md

 ### PostgreSQL
 --------------
-We had three main usable tables stored in our backend database.
+We had three main tables stored in our backend database.
 There was a table for users, recipes, and ingredients.
 We queried the database using PostgreSQL.
 Each user was provided with a unique user ID upon the creation of their account.
 The user ID could then be linked to the ingredient and recipe tables so that the information associated with a specific user ID would be easy to select, update, or remove.

 All of the queries we made to our database returned a promise.
 As discussed in our 'Issues We Faced' section, these queries provided an opportunity to gain familiarity with promise chaining - and the risks that come along with trying to return and access data that is being returned asynchronously.